molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 By default, the software uses 10 permutations to determine the False Discovery Rate (FDR) p-value threshold during the *cis*-eQTL mapping step.
 If you want to change the number of permutations (`nrperm`), you can append the command above with the following command line switch `--perm nrperm` (nrperm should be an integer).

+Note that the `--gte` switch only applies if you are using a `genotypephenotype` coupling file.

 ###Check your data
 After running the pcaoptimum command (both variants), the `outdir` will contain a number of directories from the performed QTL analyse.
 These folders will be named **Cis-nPCAsRemoved-GeneticVectorsNotRemoved** and **Trans-nPCAsRemoved-GeneticVectorsNotRemoved** (one folder per iteration of n PCs removed).
 The contents of these directories are detailed here: [QTL Mapping output - Text mode](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#qtl-mapping-output---text-mode).
 If you have run the `--pcqtl` variant of this method, an additional folder will be created in the `outdir`, containing the QTL mapping on the PC eigenvectors.